UAE employers focusing on diversity hiring, say HR headhunters

 “Many companies predominantly have only one or two nationalities in their work force as they are high in numbers in the country,” said Nadeem Ahmed, Senior HR officer, Hidayath Group.

-Underlining the advantages of a diverse workforce, Ahmed said: “It brings more positive impact on the companies and the country, as having different nationalities from different backgrounds bring different skillsets, life experiences and abilities to the table.
+Underlining the advantages of a diverse workforce, Ahmed said: “It brings a more positive impact on the companies and the country, as having different nationalities from various backgrounds bring distinct skillsets, life experiences and abilities to the table.
 There is also better creativity, problem-solving capabilities, better understanding of customer mindset and employer branding as well.”

 “From my experience, I have noticed that leveraging diversity can have a positive impact on the hiring quality, as we can access a wider range of skills and experiences, attracting top-notch talents from various pools, which will eventually lead to a higher quality of delivery and overall success of the organisation.”